aa-fiu-classes/cnt-4713-web/project-1-accio-client.md

 **Requirements**:

-- The client must be able to connect to the specified server and port, receive `accio\r\n` command from the server, send correct headers to the server, then transfer the specified file, and gracefully terminate the connection.
+- The client must be able to connect to the specified server and port, receive two `accio\r\n` commands from the server, send correct confirmations to the server, then transfer the specified file, and gracefully terminate the connection.

-- The client should not start sending anything until a full `accio\r\n` command has been received!
+- The client should not start sending anything until two full `accio\r\n` commands have been received!

 - The client should gracefully process incorrect hostname and port number and exit with a non-zero exit code (you can assume that the specified file is always correct).
 In addition to exit, the client must print out on standard error (using `sys.stderr.write()`) an error message that starts with `ERROR:` string.